 - Use an on-site or surveillance security presence.

 - Potentially install temporary fencing around your vacant property to minimize trespassing or other criminal activity.

 Be aware that underground storage tanks can represent an even bigger threat to both the environment as well as the property owner.
-You should be aware that cleanup costs for pollution are typically excluded under normal and vacant property insurance policies.
-This is why a separate site pollution policy may be needed if potential pollutants will remain on site while the property is vacant or unoccupied.
+Most importantly, cleanup costs for pollution are typically excluded under normal and vacant property insurance policies.
+This is why a separate site pollution policy may be needed if potential pollutants will remain on site while your commercial property is vacant or unoccupied.

 - Advise local police department as well as trusted neighbours of the property vacancy.

 - Inform your local fire department of any materials on site that could potentially impede firefighting.

 - Inspect the vacant facilities regularly or hire a guard service for daily observation.